yilin-610-c/appworld-agentic-evaluation/README.md

 [![Python 3.13+](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-An advanced agentified evaluation infrastructure for the AppWorld benchmark, built for the UC Berkeley AgentX-AgentBeats competition.
-This system transforms AppWorld into an interactive, standardized benchmark using the Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP), with enhanced features inspired by state-of-the-art agent architectures.
+An agentified evaluation infrastructure for the AppWorld benchmark, built for the UC Berkeley AgentX-AgentBeats competition.
+This system transforms AppWorld into an interactive benchmark using the Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP), with enhanced features inspired by modern agent architectures.

 ## 🎯 Overview

 This project implements a **Green Agent** (benchmark/evaluator) that assesses **White Agents** (AI agents under test) on real-world tasks spanning 9 applications with 469+ APIs.
-The evaluation infrastructure supports multiple tool delivery approaches and incorporates advanced planning strategies, context management, and structured logging.
+The evaluation infrastructure supports multiple tool delivery approaches and incorporates planning strategies, context management, and structured logging.

 ### Supported Approaches